ysard/libre-printer/doc/source/project_presentation.rst

 Why a competing project to RetroPrinter?

-- Because we can.
-- In short: This is an opportunity to have a better community project than the proprietary version.
+In short: This is an opportunity to have a better community project than the proprietary version.

 Technical considerations
 ------------------------